 Retailers must invest more resources into marketing efforts when product sales decline marketing efforts to maintain profitability.
 Sales of a product are likely to start slowing down and eventually stop in the decline stage.

 In this stage, retailers can either discontinue the product or attempt to reposition it with a new branding strategy.
 A lack of demand for the product characterizes this stage.
 At this point, retailers are no longer interested in stocking the product, and, likely, most consumers are no longer interested in purchasing it.

 Impact On Business Performance

 Several factors can impact a business’s performance during the various stages of the retail life cycle.
-For example, businesses experience a decline in their profitability during the early stages of the cycle due to the cost of developing new products and launching marketing campaigns.
-However, the later phases of the cycle are much more profitable as the business has a better idea of how much consumers are willing to pay for its products and how to generate the highest profit margins.
+For example, companies experience a decline in profitability during the early stages of the process due to the cost of developing new products and launching marketing campaigns.
+However, the later phases of the process are much more profitable as the business has a better idea of how much consumers are willing to pay for its products and how to generate the highest profit margins.